Skip to main content

 Create a Signed Live Update

-Now that the web app has been built, we can use the Cloud CLI generate-manifest command to create a live update manifest file.
-The resulting live-update-manifest.json file includes a hash for every file in the compiled web app directory.
+Now that the web app has been built, we can use the Appflow CLI bundle-artifact command to create a zip file of the compiled web app assets and its manifest file.
+The live-update-manifest.json contained within the zip file includes a hash for every file associated with the compiled web app.
 If a native app has a live update manifest file, local files on disk are compared with the manifest and only changed files are downloaded.
 This makes the update much smaller and faster, resulting in improved performance over slower connections.

 • build-dir: The top-level build directory containing the compiled web app, such as www for an Angular app.